-They’re easy to slice and scoop, require zero prep work, and have a creamy, mild taste that pairs well with a seemingly infinite amount of foods.
+They’re easy to slice and scoop and require zero prep work, and they have a creamy, mild taste that pairs well with a seemingly infinite amount of foods.

 They’re also perfectly tasty eaten on their own with a drizzle of olive oil and a sprinkle of sea salt.